bongiozzo/musica_mustdie/output/band_necromantia.md

 # Necromantia

+Satanic Band

-Дискография
+## Дискография

-"Black Arts Lead To Everlasting Sins" 1991, Black Metal "Crossing The Fiery Path" 1994, Black Metal
+### "Black Arts Lead To Everlasting Sins" 1991, Black Metal

+1. Lord Of The Abyss
+2. The Feast Of Ghouls
+3. Evil Prayers *
+4. Lycantrophia
+5. Demagia Veterum **

+All Guitar Solo By Dave, Drums By Nick Or Darknova (*).
+All Music By NECROMANTIA.
+All Lyrics By NECROMANTIA Or Remi De Gourmount, 1900 (*).
+Recorded & Mixed At Sine Eha Studio In December 1991.
+** Performed Live & Recorded At Sine Eha Studio 1 December 1989.
+* Engineered By The Worshipper Of Pain.

+Magus Wampyr - Bass, Vocals
+Baron Blood - 8 String Bass
+Inferno - Synth, Piano
+Slow Death - Back Vocals, Howlings
+Yiannis The Worshipper Of Pain - Sax, Percussion

+### "Crossing The Fiery Path" 1994, Black Metal

+1. The Vampire Lord Speaks
+2. The Warlock
+3. Last Song For Valdezie
+4. Unchaining The Wolf (At War...)
+5. Les Litanies De Satan
+6. Lord Of The Abyss
+7. Tribes Of The Moon

+All Music & Lyrics By NECROMANTIA.
+Produced By MORBID & Chris Hajstamou.
+Engineered By Chris Hajstamou.
+Recorded & Mixed At Sin Eha Studios In Spring 1993.

+(P)&(C) 1994 OSMOSE Production

-"Scarlet Evil Witching Black" 1995, Black Metal
+### "Scarlet Evil Witching Black" 1995, Black Metal

+1. Devilskin
+2. Black Mirror
+3. Pretender to the Throne (Opus I: The Userper'S Spawn)
+4. The Arcane Light of Hecate
+5. Scarlet Witching Dreams
+6. The Serpent and the Pentagram
+7. Pretender to the Throne (Opus II: Battle at the Netherworld)
+8. Spiritdance

+All Music & Lyrics By NECROMANTIA.
+Produced By NECROMANTIA & Christo Hajstamou.
+Engineered By Christo Hajstamou.
+Recorded & Mixed At Sin Ena Studio.

+Magus Wampyr Daoloth - Bass, Vocals
+Baron Blood - Bass
+Inferno - Synth, Piano
+Divad - Guitars
+Yiannis - Sax, Percussion

-"From The Past We Summon Thee" 1996, Black Metal "Ancient Pride" 1997, Black Metal
+### "From The Past We Summon Thee" 1996, Black Metal

+1. Faceless Gods
+2. Lycanthropia (Lycaonas Metamorhosis)
+3. La Mort

+### "Ancient Pride" 1997, Black Metal

+1. Shaman
+2. Ancient Pride
+3. For the Light of My Darkness
+4. Each Dawn I Die

-"IV: Malice" 2000, Black Metal
+### "IV: Malice" 2000, Black Metal

+1. The Blair Witch Cult
+2. Those Who Never Sleep
+3. Disciples of Sophia (the Templars)
+4. Murder, Magic and Tears
+5. Invictus
+6. Malice
+7. Circle of Burned Doves

+Recorded and mixed at PRAXIS studio in Spring 2000 Sound engineer: Lambros Sfiris
+Digital mastering at ATHENS MASTERING by Christos Hajistamou

+Cover and layout by SET (Spiros Antoniou)
+Band photos by Kostas Kolimenos
+Guitar solos by John (PHANTOM LORD)
+Keyboards arranged by NECROMANTIA, performed by Iraklis (SWAN CHRISTY)

+All music by NECROMANTIA
+All lyrics M.W.
+Daoloth exept "Invictus" by W.E.
+Henley Executive producer BLACK LOTUS record

-"Covering Evil (12 Years Doing Devil's Work)" 2001, Black Metal "Cults Of The Shadow" 2002, Black Metal
+### "Covering Evil (12 Years Doing Devil's Work)" 2001, Black Metal

+CD1 - Covering Evil

+1. My World, Your Hell
+2. Death Rider *
+3. The Number of the Beast **
+4. Demon's Whip ***
+5. Mordor ****

+CD2 - 12 Years Doing Devil's Work

+(album: IV: Malice - 2000)
+1. Those Who Never Sleep
+2. Murder, Magic and Tears

+(album: Ancient Pride - 1997)
+3. Ancient Pride
+4. For the Light of My Darkness

+(album: Scarlet Evil, Witching Black - 1995)
+5. The Black Mirror
+6. Pretender to the Throne pt.1 - The Usurpers Spawn
+7. Scarlet Witching Dreams

+(album: Crossing the Fiery Path - 1993)
+8. Les Litanies de Satan

+(album: Th Black Arts - 1991)
+9. Lord of the Abyss

+CD1 recorded and mixed at PRAXIS studio (Athens, GREECE) during April-May 2001 Engineered by Lambros "Lucky Luck" Sfiris
+Produced by NECROMANTIA and L. Sfiris
+Guitar solos by John (PHANTOM LORD)
+All keyboards arranged by NECROMANTIA, performed by L. Sfiris Digital mastering at ATHENS MASTERING
+Executive producer BLACK LOTUS records
+Cover and layout art by Set
+All music and lyrics by NECROMANTIA except:
+* Kenny Powel, J.D.
+Kimball
+** Steve Harris
+*** Joey DeMaio, David Shankle
+**** Rolf Kasparek

+### "Cults Of The Shadow" 2002, Black Metal

-"The Sound Of Lucifer Storming Heaven" 2007, Black Metal
+### "The Sound Of Lucifer Storming Heaven" 2007, Black Metal

+1. The Sound Of Lucifer Storming Heaven (2:35)
+2. Order Of The Black Sphinx (5:54)
+3. For The Elder Magi- I-Eibon The Necromancer (7:06)
+4. Architecture Of Exquisite Madness (4:53)
+5. Knights Of The Black And White Eagle (5:24)
+6. The Invisible Empire (5:15)
+7. Hellseher (5:45)
+8. Les Litanies De Satan - Act II: From Hell (4:51)

 ## Отношения с другими группами